base/mcm-go/cmd/mcmctl/README.md

 - Works completely offline (no blockchain connection needed)
 - Computes the Merkle root from the proposal
-- Displays the hash to sign: EIP-712 structured data hash
+- Displays the message hash: EIP-712 structured data hash
 - Shows proposal metadata for verification

 **Example:**